gsidgsidgsid

 Lavon Riddle, M.S.

 Vineeta GulatiLavon Riddle has spent many years working in both academia and the biotech industry doing research, process development and manufacturing operations.
 She has a B.S. in Chemistry from University of Oklahoma and M.S. in Biochemistry from University of Wisconsin, Madison.
 She worked in academia on various research projects at Louisiana State University and the University of Texas Health Science Center, Houston, before moving to California.
 She spent 18 years at Genentech, Inc., in the Process Development group and worked on multiple projects including Factor VIII, CD4, TPO, immunoadhesins, various monoclonal antibodies and fragment antibody products, and the rgp120 antigens used in the AIDSVAX® HIV-1 vaccine.
 She was leader of the Immunoaffinity Technology team and project team leader for the manufacture of AIDSVAX® related materials from 1997 through 2000.
 When VaxGen was formed she led the technology transfer for production of AIDSVAX® from Genentech to VaxGen, and then came to VaxGen in 2002 as Director of Recovery Process Sciences to establish the process development group there.
 She led development and manufacturing efforts for AIDSVAX® improvements and for VaxGen’s anthrax vaccine candidate, working closely with the cell culture, manufacturing, QA/QC and analytical groups and was point of contact for interactions with the FDA for the Process Development and Validation technical working group.
 She has most recently come to GSID to assist with technology transfer from VaxGen and as a subject matter expert on AIDSVAX® manufacturing.
-She is now a Program Director at GSID and a senior technical advisor to the AIDSVAX Project Team.
+She is now Director, Manufacturing at GSID and a senior technical advisor to the AIDSVAX Project Team.

 back to top